Comprehensive Examination for PhD Students

 The oral component of the examination is taken after the candidate has passed the written component, approximately one week later.
 The duration of the oral examination is usually about two hours.
-Only members of the examination committee can ask questions; other faculty/students can attend but do not participate.
+Only members of the examination committee can ask questions; the supervisor(s) can attend but do not participate.
 At the conclusion of the oral examination, the examinee and guests leave the room and then the chair invites discussion of the candidate's performance prior to calling for a vote.
 Pass or fail votes are collected by written ballot from members of the examination committee, with the majority opinion determining the result.
 The chair votes only in the event of a tie.
 At the conclusion of the examination, the chair verbally informs the student of the outcome and transmits any comments the examiners might suggest.
 The student is also provided with a letter from the chair of the examining committee stating the results of the examination and, where appropriate, comments on his/her performance.

 Option 2: Grant Writing Exercise